Wei18/github-rest-api-swift-openapi/README.md

 [![](https://img.shields.io/endpoint?url=https%3A%2F%2Fswiftpackageindex.com%2Fapi%2Fpackages%2Fwei18%2Fgithub-rest-api-swift-openapi%2Fbadge%3Ftype%3Dplatforms)](https://swiftpackageindex.com/wei18/github-rest-api-swift-openapi)

 This Swift code generator is built upon the [Swift OpenAPI Generator](https://github.com/apple/swift-openapi-generator) and leverages the OpenAPI description for GitHub's REST API.
-The goal is to automate the creation of Swift language bindings, providing developers with a seamless way to interact with GitHub's REST API.
+The goal is to automate the creation of Swift language code, providing developers with a seamless way to interact with GitHub's REST API.

 ## Usage
 For example you can import these frameworks to fetch github users, or see reference [UsersTests.swift](https://github.com/Wei18/github-rest-api-swift-openapi/blob/46bd7a951cd6a2bda9a9d26d843d55bb12f769c3/Tests/UsersTests/UsersTests.swift#L8-L15).